 Bottom line: The good-paying jobs are leaving, and the middle class is being decimated by the global mega-corporations that control the politician system.
 And, now the situation is getting worse, because even the low paying jobs are getting hard to find.
 Here’s an excerpt from an article in Bloomberg.
 It illustrates how bad things really are:

-“McDonald’s and its franchisees hired 62,000 people in the U.S. after receiving more than one million applications, the Oak Brook, Illinois-based company said today in an e-mailed statement…..”
+“McDonald’s and its franchisees hired 62,000 people in the U.S. after receiving more than one million applications, and many businessman have been looking for franchise consultants to join the McDonald’s community, the Oak Brook, Illinois-based company said today in an e-mailed statement…..”
 (Bloomberg News)

 One million applications for a job at McDonalds.
 Say it isn’t true?